ultrasuperpingu/TinyPG/README.md

 TinyPG
 ======

-The unofficial fork of the Tiny Parser Generator by Herre Kuijpers, then forked by [SickheadGames](https://github.com/SickheadGames/TinyPG).
+The unofficial fork of the Tiny Parser Generator by Herre Kuijpers by [SickheadGames](https://github.com/SickheadGames/TinyPG), then forked here.

 It is an LL(1) recursive descent parser generator written in C# which can generate a scanner, parser, and parsetree file in either C#, VB, Java or C++ code.